-3.2.1 bulk density-the mass of the particles divided by the volume they occupy that includes the space between the particles.
-Refer to Test Method D4292 for bulk density procedures.
+3.2.1 bulk density, n-mass of the particles divided by the volume they occupy that includes the space between the particles.
+Refer to Test Methods D4292 and D7454 for bulk density procedures.

-3.2.2 dedusting material-see Test Method D4930.
+3.2.2 dedusting material, n-see Test Method D4930.

-3.2.3 real density-(also referred to as true specific gravity), the mass divided by the volume occupied by the material excluding pores and voids.
+3.2.3 real density, n-(also referred to as true specific gravity), the mass divided by the volume occupied by the material excluding pores and voids.
 It is required, therefore, that voids in the coke be eliminated and that pores in the material be filled by the fluid being displaced.
-This requirement is met for the purposes of this test method by reducing the coke particles to a size smaller than 75 $\mu$ m.
+This requirement is met for the purposes of this test method by reducing the coke particles to a size smaller than 75 μm.

-3.2.3.1 Discussion-The density of particles larger than 75 μm up to the largest that can be put into the helium pycnometer can also be determined, but must be designated as particle density (PD).
+3.2.3.1 Discussion-The density of particles larger than 75 μ m up to the largest that can be put into the helium pycnometer can also be determined, but must be designated as particle density (PD).
 The precision data obtained for RD may not be applicable to PD.